n

-Production lines, assembly operations, and industrial facilities across Knox and Blount counties depend on a workforce that shows up every shift.
-When your permanent headcount can’t keep up with production demand, we fill the floor same-day with workers who’ve done the work before.
+Production lines, assembly operations, and industrial facilities across Knox and Blount counties depend on people who show up every shift.
+When your headcount can’t keep up with demand, we fill the floor same-day with pre-screened workers.
+We’re a family-owned company, and we love keeping production moving.

 East Tennessee’s manufacturing sector is concentrated in two corridors.
 Knox County has industrial parks along I-40 and I-75 — Forks of the River, Eastbridge, and the Pellissippi Parkway corridor — running everything from food production to automotive parts to electronics assembly.
 Blount County carries the legacy of Alcoa’s aluminum operations and has diversified into a broader manufacturing base including automotive components, industrial equipment, and advanced materials.
 Both counties share the same staffing challenge: manufacturing competes with warehouse, construction, and hospitality for the same blue-collar workforce, and when production demand spikes — a new contract, a seasonal run, or an expansion — the permanent headcount can’t flex fast enough.

-That’s the gap temporary manufacturing staffing fills.
-Labor Exchange dispatches assembly workers, machine operators, forklift drivers, material handlers, and quality control workers to production facilities across both counties — covering all three shifts, weekend runs, and the overtime surges that happen when a big order lands.
+That is the gap temporary manufacturing staffing fills.
+Labor Exchange dispatches assembly workers, machine operators, forklift drivers, material handlers, and quality control workers to production facilities across both counties, covering all three shifts, weekend runs, and the overtime surges that happen when a big order lands.

 Two manufacturing corridors with different facility types and different labor dynamics.